lindemer/VEDLIoT/vexriscv_intro.md

 ```
 sbt "runMain vexriscv.demo.GenFull"
 ```
 This will generate a `VexRiscv.v` file containing the entire CPU.
-Note that these configurations are *not* used in Litex; those require an additional plugin to interface with the SoC's Wishbone bridge.
+Note that these configurations are *not* used in LiteX; those require an additional plugin to interface with the SoC's Wishbone bridge.
 More information on LiteX integration is available [here](vexrsicv_dev.md).